Directions and industry requirements are regularly updated

 Maintaining a physical distance of 1.5m in an ECEC setting will not always be practical.
 In a childhood learning environment, physical distancing is most important between adults.

 Where multiple employees are in a room, employees should maintain a distance of 1.5m from each other as much as practical.
 Workstations should be spaced out as much as possible, and the number of staff in offices limited.

-Maintaining at least 1.5m distance between employees and other visitors to the premises is essential to slowing the spread of coronavirus (COVID-19).
+Maintaining at least 1.5m distance between employees and other visitors to the premises is essential to slowing the spread of COVID-19.

-Under directions from the CHO, workplaces may also be required to comply with particular density quotient rules for shared spaces.
+Under directions from the Victorian CHO, workplaces may also be required to comply with particular density quotient rules.